brikis98/yevgeniy-brikman-homepage/_posts/2015-01-18-made-to-stick.md

 To be surprising, an event can't be predictable.
 Surprise is the opposite of predictability.
 But, to be satisfying, surprise must be "post-dictable."
 The twist makes sense after you think about it, but it's not something you would have seen coming.

-So, a good process for making your ideas stickier is: (1) Identify the central message you need to communicate‚Äîfind the core; (2) Figure out what is counterintuitive about the message ‚Äîi.e., What are the unexpected implications of your core message?
+So, a good process for making your ideas stickier is: (1) Identify the central message you need to communicate—find the core; (2) Figure out what is counterintuitive about the message —i.e., What are the unexpected implications of your core message?
 Why isn't it already happening naturally?
 (3) Communicate your message in a way that breaks your audience's guessing machines along the critical, counterintuitive dimension.
 Then, once their guessing machines have failed, help them refine their machines.

 Curiosity, he [Loewenstein] says, happens when we feel a gap in our knowledge.
 Loewenstein argues that gaps cause pain.
 When we want to know something but don't, it's like having an itch that we need to scratch.
 To take away the pain, we need to fill the knowledge gap.
 We sit patiently through bad movies, even though they may be painful to watch, because it's too painful not to know how they end.